-Polypharmacy increases possibility of prescribing cascades when additional drugs are prescribed to treat the adverse effects (ADE) of other drugs by misinterpreting the ADE as a new medical condition.
-Polypharmacy can be overlooked because the symptoms it causes as a result of drug interactions or side effects of drugs, for example, tiredness, sleepiness, decreased at alertness, constipation, diarrhea, incontinence, loss of appetite, confusion, falls, depression, or lack of interest in usual activities, may be confused with symptoms of normal aging or sometimes lead to prescription of more drugs to treat the new symptoms.
+Polypharmacy increases the possibility of prescribing cascades when additional drugs are prescribed to treat the adverse effects (ADE) of other drugs by misinterpreting the ADE as a new medical condition, clinical veridic examples are reported in the literature .
+Polypharmacy can be overlooked because the symptoms it causes as a result of drug interactions or side effects of drugs, for example, tiredness, sleepiness, decreased at alertness, constipation, diarrhoea, incontinence, loss of appetite, confusion, falls, depression, or lack of interest in usual activities, may be confused with symptoms of normal ageing or sometimes lead to the prescription of more drugs to treat the new symptoms.

 Polypharmacy has been shown as an independent risk factor for hip fractures in older adults in some case-control studies; although the number of drugs may have been an indicator of a higher likelihood of exposure to specific types of drugs like central nervous system (CNS)-active drugs associated with falls.

 Use of Over-the-Counter and Complementary Medications